revolist/revogrid-docs/guide/standalone.md

 // A utility defineCustomElement() function is exported from esm file of the output directory.
 // This function can be used to quickly define all Revogrid components in a project on the custom elements registry. defineCustomElement();

+import { defineCustomElement as defineFilterPanel } from '@revolist/revogrid/standalone/revogr-filter-panel.js';
+// Filter is defined as a standalone component plugin and should be imported here defineFilterPanel?.();
 ```

 Please note that this standalone output does not automatically define the custom elements or apply any polyfills which is why we’re defining the custom element above ourselves.